Apolo442/Apolo442/README.md

 ###

-<p align="left">✨ Passionate Back-end Developer focused on building scalable and efficient solutions.
-Proficient in Python and Django, with a strong foundation in RESTful API development.</p>
+<p align="left">✨ Aspiring Cybersecurity Specialist with a keen interest in safeguarding digital systems and data.
+Currently studying cybersecurity to develop skills in identifying vulnerabilities, preventing threats, and ensuring robust security measures.</p>

 ###